qkeb700/qkeb700.github.io/essays/skills-and-experiences-in-software-engineering.md

 Software Engineering provides us with widen opportunities.
 It offers to get a job that can make money, and good software engineers are always in demand.
-If you are not interested in learning something , this would sound awful, but if you like to learn, in software engineering, there is no ending supply of fun things to learn.
+If you are not interested in learning something, this would sound awful, but if you like to learn, in software engineering, there is no ending supply of fun things to learn.

 ## Skills and experiences, I hope to develop in future

 Getting used to Software Engineering requires for a lot of work to do.
 Too much work form Software Engineering might cause bad effects on you,